-We see this strategy more clearly in the third day's dialogue, in which the subject of discourse transitions moves on to the second New Science, that of motion.
-Again, Galileo begins with four axioms regarding motion, all of which follow easily from the Aristotelian definition of uniform motion.
+We see this strategy more clearly in the third day's dialogue, in which the subject switches to the second New Science, that of motion.
+Again, Galileo begins with four axioms regarding motion, all of which follow from the Aristotelian definition of uniform motion.
 As expected, each of these axioms expresses a proportional relation.
-For example:34
+For example: